 Rebuilding lives a priority in aftermath of Typhoon Yagi

 For example, with an automated credit assessment system, overdue loans are automatically classified into risk categories, even if a customer is just one day late on payment.
 This could result in businesses having a poor credit history, making them more difficult to access new loans in the future.
 Without proper mechanisms, banks will face challenges in deferring or extending loans.

-Ho Nam Tien, CEO, LPBank
+Ho Nam Tien, vice chairman, LPBank

+Rebuilding lives a priority in aftermath of Typhoon Yagi